HaikuTeam/docs/embedding-and-using-haiku/progress-bar-tutorial.md

 description: Learn how to use Haiku to create a small practical component and embed it a real web app.
 ---

-# Tutorial 3: Progress Bar
+# Progress Bar Tutorial

-Welcome to the third Haiku tutorial!
 Here we'll show how to use Haiku to create a small, practical component — **file upload progress bar** — and get it running in a real web app.

 <p data-height="208" data-theme-id="0" data-slug-hash="MvrZyM" data-default-tab="result" data-user="Haiku" data-embed-version="2" data-pen-title="Tutorial 1" class="codepen">See the Pen <a href="https://codepen.io/Haiku/pen/MvrZyM/">Tutorial 1</a> by Haiku (<a href="https://codepen.io/Haiku">@Haiku</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>